iorchard/burrito/docs/install_offline.rst

   If there are multiple backends, the first one is the default backend.
-  It means the default storageclass, glance store and the default cinder volume type is the first backend in this variable.
+  It means the default storageclass, glance store and the default cinder volume type is the first backend.

-  The dynamic PVCs are created on the default backend if you do not specify the storageclass name.
+  The Persisten Volumes are created on the default backend if you do not specify the storageclass name.
-  The volumes are created on the default volume type if you do not specify the volume type
+  The volumes are created on the default volume type if you do not specify the volume type.

 is_ovs (default: false)
   Set false to use openstack linuxbridge L2 agent.